qtaylorphys/BH_Extremal/README.txt

-# BH Extremal Project
+# Extremal Kerr Black Holes

-Repo for black hole extremal project.
+This is the repo corresponding to the following paper.

 Current Branches:

 - Main
+  -main.py: Primary code that computes the evolution of black holes